AdarshKaradi9/git-it/README.md

     > Giving the message to your change that you and other dev's can understand.

 * `git commit -m <MESSAGE> -m <DESCRIPTION>`
     > You can add some description to the commit message, describing your own commit.
+    > In case of husky error use -n short for --no-verify.

 * `git commit -am <MESSAGE>`
     > This command can directly add and commit simultaneouly.